1.1: Art of Clarity - Sentence Structure and Parts of Speech

 In media writing, adjectives, adverbs, and prepositional phrases are often the first to go.
 Unless they are essential, cut them.

-7. If you read the previous example regarding someone being "needlessly loud" and "annoyingly disgusting" and did not immediately recognize which words were adverbs and which were adjectives, you would not be so different from many students in introductory media writing courses, but it is essential that you learn all eight common parts of speech immediately.
+If you read the previous example regarding someone being "needlessly loud" and "annoyingly disgusting" and did not immediately recognize which words were adverbs and which were adjectives, you would not be so different from many students in introductory media writing courses, but it is essential that you learn all eight common parts of speech and commit them to memory immediately.

-Just as carpenters and artists need to know the materials they are working with, writers need to know parts of speech.
-These are the materials we use to construct sentences.
+Just as carpenters need to know their materials, media writers need to know parts of speech.
+These help us understand the types of components we use to construct meaning.

 The eight parts of speech are,